grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Hold the fuck on a second," Shakes cut in. "what exactly do I get out of your little biology lesson, Hemi?
 The fundamental pin of this here plan of yours is really me casting my lot in with you loser a-holes.
 Basically, you're turning my boat into a reserve tank, and I'm donating all my fuel to you.
 And maybe even more fuckin' 'gregiously than that: I'd be giving up the independent operator's _sacred_ right to self-determination.
 Suddenly I'm demoted from captain of my own boat to rank-and-file in some backwater freight-trucking crew.
 What's the payoff for me?
 And it better be a whole lot more than a couple of bowls of fried rice, or I'm taking my boat rollin' on.
 I mean, I thought I could just sell you some batteries or something and be on my way.
 But yer talkin' about something quite above and beyond my fuckin' baseline generosity."

-Captain Percy blew out her cheeks.
+Percy blew out her cheeks.
 "OK, look.
 First: you are not going to be crew, you are our _guest_, Shakes."

 "_Captain_ Shakes."